 - Continuing public humane education programs in our schools and local neighborhoods; and – working with local government to encourage enforcement of owner responsibility and animal welfare laws.

 Saga has also recently re-established a relationship with the San Pedro Police Department in response to the numerous reports made concerning vicious dogs in our community.
-Saga offers its thanks to Officer Jemmott for supporting us in these important efforts so that owners of dangerous dogs as well as neglectful or abusive owners are held responsible.
+Saga offers its thanks to Officer Jemmott for supporting us in these important efforts so that owners of dangerous dogs.
+Neglectful or abusive owners are held responsible.

 Many thanks to Mayor Danny Guerrero too, who is now working closely with Saga to change how the island addresses and deals with stray animal issues, and for reminding residents to take responsibility for their pets.